snippyrow/Project-Flop/README.md

 # Controls
 Space to jump, Q to enter cheat mode.
-Press A and D to increase or decrease the framerate for extra fun!
-(20-200)

 Collect all the coins and survive as long as you can!